Southwest Ranches, Florida: 2000 census

 As of 2000, before being annexed to Southwest Ranches, those who spoke only English accounted for 82.09% of Green Meadow residents, while those who spoke Spanish at home made up 17.90% of the population.
 In the Rolling Oaks neighborhood, those who spoke only English accounted for 70.42% of all residents, while Spanish speakers were 29.57% of the population.
 In the Country Estates neighborhood, English-only speakers were 78.46% of the population while Spanish speakers made up 21.53% of the population.
 In the Sunshine Ranches neighborhood, 76.22% of residents spoke only English while 22.16% spoke Spanish 1.61% spoke Italian.

 Economy

 The Florida Department of Corrections operates the Region IV Correctional Facility Office on the grounds of Broward Correctional Institution in the former Country Estates CDP and in Southwest Ranches.
 The Broward prison formerly housed the female death row, which was moved to the Lowell Correctional Institution in February 2003.

 Parks and recreation

 To support its rural-equestrian lifestyle, the town has developed miles of multiuse trails.
-People can be often be seen riding horses or bicycles or walking the trails that spread throughout the town.
+People can often be seen riding horses or bicycles or walking the trails that spread throughout the town.
 Since incorporation, the town has also acquired seven open-space parks, only one of which has been developed so far.
 This park includes a schooling ring, a show ring, and the Equestrian Oasis, an art installation primarily used to provide drinking water for horses.